 How to test your Netflix speed

-Now that we’ve cleared that up, let’s turn our attention to how to test your Netflix speed.
-The process itself couldn’t be easier.
-Just head over to Fast.com — the official Netflix speed test website — and wait for a number to be thrown up on the screen.
-Done?
-That’s your current internet speed.
-If it’s a few Mbps (no more than 10) less than what you’re promised, there’s no cause for concern — the speed fluctuates more than the value of Bitcoin.
+Now that you know how much bandwidth you need, it’ll be helpful to know how to test your Netflix speed.
+Netflix’s speed test website, called Fast.com, will automatically calculate your speed upon opening the page.
+In a matter of seconds, your device’s Netflix speed will appear as a number on the screen.
+If it’s a few Mbps (no more than 10) less than what you’re paying for, there’s no immediate cause for concern — the speed fluctuates more than the value of Bitcoin.

-If the speed is a lot less than you were expecting (let’s say more than a 10Mbps drop), you may need to take action.
+If the speed is a lot less than you were expecting (let’s say more than a 10Mbps drop), there may be something going on.
 Fortunately, we have an in-depth look at everything you can do to get Netflix back to serving up piping-hot bowls of 4K Ultra HD content in no time.
-Just be warned that if the issue stems from a local drop-in speed during peak hours, there isn’t much you can do outside of flagging the problem with your internet service provider.
+Just be warned that if the issue stems from a local drop in speed during peak hours, there isn’t much you can do other than flagging the problem with your internet service provider.

 - The best internet speed tests